Cinch RSNC Rulebook

 8.2 GUIDELINES FOR JUDGES (An example of what the Judge will need and how to run the class is available upon request.)

-8.2.1 The Event Producer may select any reputable person to apply to become an RSNC Approved Judge.
-The selected individual must become familiar with RSNC rules and submit a written rulebook test with a score of 90% or better to the RSNC Headquarters Office a minimum of 2 weeks prior to their first event as an Approved RSNC Judge.
+8.2.1 The Event Producer may select any reputable person to apply to become an Cinch RSNC Approved Judge.
+The selected individual must become familiar with Cinch RSNC rules and submit a written rulebook test with a score of 90% or better to the Cinch RSNC Headquarters Office a minimum of 2 weeks prior to their first event as an Approved Cinch RSNC Judge.
+In order for a judge to remain current, they must renew their certification every two years by taking and passing a judge’s test.

-8.2.3 All approved Judges will be placed on a RSNC Approved Judges list on the RSNC website and will also be eligible to submit application for AQHA special event judging status through RSNC.
+8.2.3 All approved Judges will be placed on a Cinch RSNC Approved Judges list on the Cinch RSNC website and will also be eligible to submit application for AQHA special event judging status through Cinch RSNC.

-8.2.4 Designation as an RSNC Approved Judge is a privilege, not a right, bestowed by RSNC according to procedures formulated by it, to individuals whose expertise and personal character merits the honor.
+8.2.4 Designation as a Cinch RSNC Approved Judge is a privilege, not a right, bestowed by Cinch RSNC according to procedures formulated by it, to individuals whose expertise and personal character merits the honor.
 An individual’s conduct and ability as a member/participant/judge must be exemplary.

 8.2.5 After acceptance of a judging commitment, a Judge shall endeavor, with all reasonable effort, to Judge the show, and shall timely communicate to show management any inability to do so, as to allow the show management maximum time in which to seek a suitable replacement.